 For Pete’s Sake Cancer Respite Foundation (FPS) enables cancer patients and their loved ones to strengthen, deepen and unify their relationships by creating unforgettable and lasting respite experiences.
 With the Travel Respite Program, we provide adult cancer patients, their caregivers and their children with an opportunity to spend transformational time together in an environment away from their home.

 FPS families take a break from what life with cancer has become with doctor visits, surgery, tests and treatment.
 Through a unique gift of time together, they create priceless magical, memorable moments, experience immeasurable joy amidst devastating crisis, confront cancer hardships together and find emotional healing, hope and happiness during an uncertain and tumultuous time.
 FPS focuses on the family unit as a whole, healing body, mind and soul!
 Learn how respite impacts family health here.

 After the Travel Respite Experience, FPS offers continued ancillary support during their cancer journey.
 Together, we help families recognize it is love, not cancer that defines them.

 What a Travel Respite Includes:

 - Accommodations for the patient, primary caregiver, and children of the patient.
 FPS covers expenses related to the respite, including accommodations, food and activity costs.
 The patient will also receive a stipend which includes a transportation allotment.
-We work with each family to ensure that travel timing is feasible based upon treatment schedules and destination availability with our travel partner, Woodloch Resorts.
+We work with each family to ensure that travel timing is feasible based upon treatment schedules and destination availability with our travel partner, Woodloch Resort.

-- Take a Break Bag, containing a generous cash stipend for the week, toiletries, writing journals, materials to encourage family communication and inspirational books to help make the respite meaningful emotionally and spiritually.
+- Respite Box, containing a generous cash stipend for the week, writing journals and writing prompts, materials to encourage family communication and inspirational books to help make the respite meaningful.

-- A special Take a Break Bag for young children traveling on the trip, including snacks, games, encouraging notes from other children and activities and materials to promote communication about a parent’s illness.
+- A special Take a Break Bag for young children traveling on the trip, including games, encouraging notes from other children and activities and materials and prompts to promote communication about a parent’s illness.